CodeDead/codedead.com/posts/2017/06/28/advanced-portchecker-1.2.md

 ---
-path: "/blog/2017/06/28/advanced-portchecker-1.2"
+path: '/blog/2017/06/28/advanced-portchecker-1.2'
-title: "Advanced PortChecker 1.2 - Release"
+title: 'Advanced PortChecker 1.2 - Release'
-author: "CodeDead"
+author: 'CodeDead'
-date: "2017-06-28"
+date: '2017-06-28'
-abstract: "Information Advanced PortChecker 1.2 has just been released.
+abstract: 'Information Advanced PortChecker 1.2 has just been released.
 We have added a new setting to manage connection time-outs.
-Beware though that if you set the connection time-out value too low, your system will falsely indicate that a certain port is closed whereas it..."
+Beware though that if you set the connection time-out value too low, your system will falsely indicate that a certain port is closed whereas it...'
-categories: "C#, News"
+categories: 'C#, News'
 ---

 ## Information

 Advanced PortChecker 1.2 has just been released.
 We have added a new setting to manage connection time-outs.
 Beware though that if you set the connection time-out value too low, your system will falsely indicate that a certain port is closed whereas it might be open.
 Both an installer and portable version are available to download, free of charge.